TUI client for gmail

 - Handle searches with large number of results differently.

-- Improve error handling and logging.
+- Improve error handling and logging (partially done, but can still be improved).

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.